RegnerM2015/RegnerM2015/README.md

 ## Hi, I'm Matt

 - I recently graduated with a PhD in Bioinformatics and Computational Biology from UNC Chapel Hill
-- I develop and apply bioinformatics methods to study gene regulation in human cancer at the UNC Lineberger Comprehensive Cancer Center
+- I develop and apply bioinformatics methods to study gene regulation in human cancer

 ## Featured Projects